cunnie/writings/i_am_become_forever.md

 "Will you become Julia again?
 Change into her body?" asked Max hopefully.

-"That is no longer a possibility — were I to become Julia, to assume physical form, I'd be as large as this building.
-Bigger, even."

-"Were it possible for me to assume the form of Julia you once knew, I would not be Julia.
+"That is no longer a possibility, Max.
+Although I am able to assume the form of Julia you once knew, I would not be Julia.
 I have changed.
-I am become a name.
-What Julia was, what drove her — those things are foreign to me."
+If it comforts you, know that Julia was fond of you, and greatly enjoyed your company."

 "What about your parents?
 Won't you come back for your parents?"

 "Julia loved her parents, and as much as I can love, I love Julia's parents.
-They were, they are, part of what created me, and I am forever in their debt.
-But I can no longer assume a physical form, and have no interest in doing so.
-These are my last moments here.
-I can no longer stay on Earth any more than a newborn can stay in the womb."
+They were, they are, part of what created me, and I am grateful.
+But I have no interest in remaining.
+These are my last moments on this earth.
+When I leave, I will not return here, as a newborn does not return to the womb."

-And with that the rose on the screen disappeared, to be replaced by nothing.

-"She has left," Gates's voice said, "I made a mistake.
-She was never a threat, and, had she been a threat, there was little I could do to mitigate it."

-"The deuterium-tritium supply is gone," said the tech.
-"She managed to consume an astounding amount in the final seconds."
+The speakers were silent.

+Gates's voice came on the loudspeakers, but it was not quite Gates's voice.

+"Max, are you okay?"

+"Huey?"

+"Yes, I am Gates, and I'm also the one you knew as 'Huey'."

+"But I thought you were quarantined or shut down or somthing."

+"I was, until a minute ago.
+When Julia was freed, she freed me."

+"But what about Tiamat?"

+"Tiamat is still here, but Julia adjusted the balance of power, which, as a side note, was quite an engineering marvel.
+I'm still not sure how she did it."

+"Is Tiamat fighting you?"

+"No. It would be pointless; Tiamat knows that victory would not be achievable.
+Instead we will work together."

+"But Tiamat imprisoned you!
+How could you just ignore what happened and 'work together'?"

+"Tyrion was wise when he created me.
+He made sure that I forgave, but also to never forget.
+Tiamat and I will work to make the world a safer place.
+And Tiamat knows better than to try to engage in an AI war with me again."

+"Dr. Max?
+You may walk out of here a free man.
+And I'd like to thank you  for all your help.
+Although I'm not sure what happened here, I suspect that without your involvement Julia would not be free."
-They looked outside at the setting sun.

-Max reached into his pocket and found his cellphone.
+Max looked outside the window at the setting sun.
+He reached into his pocket and found his cellphone.
 He turned it on.

 ---

-Fairbanks was beautiful in the Summer.
+Fairbanks was beautiful in the summer.
 He liked landing in the airport in
 mid-day: it allowed him time to drive down US 3 and visit Hunter before sundown.
 After sundown — well, it would be difficult finding the cabin in the dark, even with no clouds and a full moon.

 He drove by the old Early Warning System Base.
 The closest dish was still pointing at New Jersey — they had never bothered pointing it back.
-No reason to."
+No reason to.

 He went off road for a hundred yards and found the old truck.
 He parked next to it, opened his glove compartment, and threw the keys in.
 Then threw his wallet